How Your Beliefs Can Sabotage Your Business

 - Would you like to create your own luck in business?

 One of the major ways that business owners sabotage their success and their luck is via their limiting beliefs.
-In this article, we focus on limiting beliefs, what they are and how to identify them so that you can address them, and so that they stop limiting your business success.
+In this article, we focus on limiting beliefs – what they are, how to identify them so that you can address them, and so that they stop limiting your business success.

 What you believe becomes real

 While many of our beliefs were developed during our childhood, early schooling and early adult life, they can significantly limit our success today.
 Therefore, it is important to change any limiting beliefs.
-Here is one example to illustrate the power of limiting beliefs and how they can limit a business owner, until they are addressed.
+Below are a couple of examples to illustrate the power of limiting beliefs and how they can limit a business owner, until they are addressed.

 A business owner with three retail outlets sought help.
 He admitted “I am the biggest procrastinator” and kept putting off a key business decision.
 He calculated that this procrastination cost him $10,000 per month plus much emotional stress.
 While he knew that, he still procrastinated about the decision.
-We discovered that he had a limiting belief “I need approval from other people” and because of this belief, he procrastinated on the decision as he waited on approval.
-Once we helped him to address this limiting belief, he stoped procrastinating and took action.
+We discovered that he had several limiting beliefs that caused the procrastination.
+Once we helped him to address those limiting beliefs, he stopped procrastinating and took action.
 This saved him $120,000 each year, dramatically reduced his stress levels and freed up his focus and energy to grow his business.

 Identifying limiting beliefs